vamsi12619/sysadmin-python-scripts/README.md

 # scripts
-These are Python scripts that I made to help me in my day to day work
+Python scripts made for sysadmins by a sysadmin (WIP)